briansune/FPGA-TFT-MIPI-or-DPI/README.md

 ### Commonly Asked Questions

-1) Q: Why no use Spartan 6?
-A: Because XC6S series already EOL long time ago !!!
-2) Q: Do this design only work on Xilinx 7-series?
+1) Q: Do this design only work on Xilinx 7-series?
 A: There are example in Ultrascale, and other non-MIPI DSI supported FPGA brand tested internally.
-3) Q: Why there are no brand xxx FPGA given?
+2) Q: Why there are no brand xxx FPGA given?
 A: Because either the brand xxx either I don't have it or it is tested internally but not worth to recreate new repositories.
-4) Q: Can brand xxx FPGA support 1080p, 2k, 4k etc A: If you understand how MIPI-DSI video mode works, this question won't even exist from first place!!!
+3) Q: Can brand xxx FPGA support 1080p, 2k, 4k etc A: If you understand how MIPI-DSI video mode works, this question won't even exist from first place!!!
-5) Q: Can this Verilog-based HDL design work on brand xxxx.
+4) Q: Can this Verilog-based HDL design work on brand xxxx.
 A: Very high chances, because the inherent design don't rely on IPs nor any DPHY, it is pure MACROs and HDL.

 If there are any technical questions, please contact via Email: briansune@gmail.com